rodrigoprestesmachado/web/docs/disciplinas.md

 # Courses at IFRS

-This page lists some of the courses being offered at the Federal Institute of Education, Science, and Technology of Rio Grande do Sul (IFRS) in Porto Alegre.
+This page lists some courses offered at the Federal Institute of Education Science, and Technology of Rio Grande do Sul (IFRS) in Porto Alegre.
 {: .fs-3 }

 ## Technologist in Internet Systems